pimsmath/syzygy-intro/content/using-git-and-github/index.md

 Now, as you get more experience with **Git** and **Github**, you might like to clone some other people's repositories and use their code.
-It is a good idea to keep your Jupyter Hub organized, so you can create a new folder, and clone the new stuff directly into that new folder.
+It is a good idea to keep your account organized, so you can create a new folder, and clone the new stuff directly into that new folder.
 A series of Notebook commands to do this would look like this: